 - p – pull off – E.G., 8p5 means play the 8th fret then pull off to the 5th fret;

-- b – bend string up – E.G., 8b10 means play the 8th fret then bend up so you here the same note as you would at the 10th fret (a tone or 2-fret bend);
+- b – bend string up – E.G., 8b10 means to play the 8th fret then bend up so you hear the same note as you would at the 10th fret (a tone or 2-fret bend);

 - / – slide up – E.G., 10/12 means play the 10th fret then slide to the 12th fret, /8 means slide up from somewhere ending with the 8th fret;

-- \ – slide down – E.G., 7\5 means play the 7th fret then slide down to the 5th fret, 12\ means play the 12th fret and slide down without a clear end point;
+- \ – slide down – E.G., 7\5 means play the 7th fret then slide down to the 5th fret, 12\ means to play the 12th fret and slide down without a clear endpoint;

 - v – vibrato (sometimes written as ~) – E.G., 12v means play the 12th fret but give it a lot of vibrato (this is typically used when the vibrato is out of the ordinary);

-- t – right hand tap – E.G., 5h8t12 means play the 5th fret, hammer on to the 8th fret (with left hand) and then tap on the 12th fret with right hand (obviously, left handers will be using the hands the other way around!);
+- t – right-hand tap – E.G., 5h8t12 means play the 5th fret, hammer on to the 8th fret (with left hand), and then tap on the 12th fret with the right hand (obviously, left-handers will be using the hands the other way around!);

 - x – play ‘note’ with heavy damping – used to indicate that the strings are palm-muted, or fretting fingers have been lifted and the string is plucked/picked to give a percussive sound (sometimes the x shows several strings at once as in funk or heavy rock).

 - Slide into the 7th fret A string;